Company Directors can be of any nationality and must be 18 years of age or over.

 Company Directors’ Duties and Obligations

 Company directors’ responsibilities are wide and diverse.
-As the vast majority of Irish companies are private companies, there are a substantial number of companies of which the directors and members are one and the same.
+As the vast majority of Irish companies are private companies, there are a substantial number of companies of which the directors and shareholders are the same.
 Under such circumstances, the distinction between the company’s property and the director/member’s own property can be a matter of some confusion with the result that the directors treat company property as though it was their own.
-A company director stands in a special relationship to the company of which they are an officer.
-This special position is known as a ‘fiduciary position’ and the director is known as a ‘fiduciary’.
-A fiduciary is required to act in a manner which is legally becoming of their office and which places the interests of the company ahead of their own.
-A director is also obliged to have regard to the interests of the company’s employees.

 A director, as an officer of a company, is under a duty to comply with his obligations under the Companies Acts and to ensure that the requirements of the Companies Act are complied with by the company.
-A director is in breach of this duty where they authorise or permit a default to take place.
 A director is presumed to have permitted a default by the company unless the director can establish that he took all reasonable steps to prevent it or, due to circumstances beyond their control, was unable to do so.

 A connected person is defined in the Companies Act.
 In general a person is connected with a director of a company if he/she is a near relative, being related by blood or marriage, is in business partnership with the company director or if he/she acts as trustee for a trust the principal beneficiaries of which are the director.
 Near relatives includes a spouse of the director or any body corporate which the director has a controlling interest.

 The company is also deemed to be connected with a director if it is controlled by that director.
 It is presumed that the sole shareholder of a single member company is connected with a director of that company.

 Duty to Maintain Books of Account